Cat Care Routine: Tips for a Healthy, Happy, & Fabulous Cat

 Grooming & Routine Health Care for Cats

-1. Baths Every 1 - 3 Months (or As Needed)
+1. Baths Every - As Needed

 If cats already groom themselves, do they still need to be given baths?
 The answer is yes.

 The ideal frequency for bathing cats depends largely on their lifestyle, environment, level of comfort, and individual situation.
+Generally, cats will only need baths in these circumstances:

-In any case, it is important to note that bathing cats too frequently, over time, will dry out their skin, which opens the door for itchy skin in cats and various skin problems.
+It is important to note that bathing cats too frequently, over time, will dry out their skin, which opens the door for itchy skin in cats and various skin problems.

 2. Fur Brushing Once a Day or Weekly (Depending on Fur Type)